 Both the parent and the child have to be deschooled.
 Some give ratios and schedules, one month of deschooling for every year the child was in school.
 For adults, the parents, obviously we can’t do that, here deschooling means forgetting what a massively school-influenced society has taught us to believe education must look like.

 There is no set deschooling period in this instance, deschooling comes through a change in thinking.
 That change will accelerate once the parent sees how their child will really learn.

 It’s quite likely that most home educating parents have at least started their deschooling process before they consider, and then plunge into, a homeschooling lifestyle.
 The shift is just not possible without at least starting the de-schooling though-shift.

 This pin is for you to save to Pinterest, thanks for helping!

-For us, we need to put ideas like those below out of our heads:
+For adults, we need to put ideas like those below out of our heads to become deschooled.